 The Concept of Nexus

 US tax law uses the concept of nexus to determine tax obligations.
-This is a taxable connection to a particular state, usually some form of physical connection to that state such as having employees or property in that state, or obtaining sales from within that state.
+This is a taxable connection to a particular state, usually some form of physical connection to that state such as having employees or property in that state or obtaining sales from within that state.
 When determining tax obligations in a particular state, it is important to consider individual state law since there is no uniform definition of nexus across states.
 Moreover, definitions and rules for determining nexus change constantly.
 Court cases play a large role in establishing which activities lead to a nexus, so thresholds can vary among states.
 In South Dakota v.
 Wayfair, the Court eliminated the physical presence rule within the Commerce Clause as the standard for creating nexus in a jurisdiction.
 However, physical presence still creates nexus and is the first consideration in its determining.
 This means that employers need to look at each state individually when determining nexus and have to stay constantly on top of a set of changing regulations and interpretations.

 Understanding the Interstate Commerce Tax Act

-Another factor that has influence on multistate taxation is Public Law 86-272.
+Another factor that has an influence on multistate taxation is Public Law 86-272.
 Also called the Interstate Commerce Tax Act, this law dictates the solicitation of sales across state borders.
 P.L.
-86-272 prohibits imposition of state income tax on an out-of-state company with state activities that are limited to solicitation of orders for sales of tangible personal property and delivery of the property if the orders are sent outside of the state for approval and fulfillment.
+86-272 prohibits the imposition of state income tax on an out-of-state company with state activities that are limited to solicitation of orders for sales of tangible personal property and delivery of the property if the orders are sent outside of the state for approval and fulfillment.
 Since some key elements of the law were not clearly defined, it has been changed considerably over the years in regards to what it means.
 That being the case, it is important that employers understand this law and prevent any potential complications related to it.

 Businesses that file multiple state income tax returns must apportion their income between the different states in which they file to avoid paying state tax on the same income twice.
-The formulas take into account factors such as the proportion of payroll, property and sales in each state.
-Generally, taxable income is apportioned under either the three-factor formula or single sales factor.
+The formulas take into account factors such as the proportion of payroll, property, and sales in each state.
+Generally, taxable income is apportioned under either the three-factor formula or the single sales factor.
 However, some states use varying apportionment schemes, which can make this a complicated calculation.

-Since this factor is something to keep in mind when dealing with taxable income, employers need to understand the laws and regulations regarding the states in which they do business and carefully review information before filing it.Find out how state unemployment insurance (SUI) taxable wage base in New Mexico changed over the years and learn about this state’s unemployment insurance in 2019.
+Since this factor is something to keep in mind when dealing with taxable income, employers need to understand the laws and regulations regarding the states in which they do business and carefully review the information before filing it.Find out how state unemployment insurance (SUI) taxable wage base in New Mexico changed over the years and learn about this state’s unemployment insurance in 2019.

 Having the Right Technology in Place

 Dealing with multi-state tax requirements can be challenging, but it is a necessity.
 Even though doing business in multiple states is a sign of growth and expanding business opportunities, it also adds risk and increases administrative burden.
 Given that employees can create tax liabilities every time they work in another state, employers need to understand their own state’s regulations as well as to take into consideration requirements in other states.
 However, if they have the right technology in place, employers can make sure that their company is compliant.
-An automated software allows multi-state and global tracking resulting in accurate compensation specific to different states and employer obligations.
+Automated software allows multi-state and global tracking resulting in accurate compensation specific to different states and employer obligations.
 In addition to this, it is cloud-based so any changes to tax regulations are updated automatically in the system.